expo/expo/docs/pages/versions/v31.0.0/react-native/image.md

   }
 }

-// skip this line if using Create React Native App AppRegistry.registerComponent('DisplayAnImage', () => DisplayAnImage);
+// skip this line if using Expo

 ```